scailfin/flowserv-core/docs/configuration.rst

 Authentication
 --------------

+**flowServ** currently supports two modes of authentication.
+The selected mode is defined by the environment variable *FLOWSERV_AUTH*:

+- OPEN: Defines an open-access policy to the API that does not require an authenticated user for API calls.
+- DEFAULT: The default authentication policy requires a valid user identifier to be provided for API calls.

-The environment variable *FLOWSERV_AUTH_TTL* is used to specify the time period (in milliseconds) for which an issued API key is valid after a user login.
+The environment variable *FLOWSERV_AUTH_TTL* is used to specify the time period (in milliseconds) for which an issued API key (used to authenticate users) is valid after a user login.